luapower/cplayer/cplayer.md

 ---
 project: cplayer
 tagline: procedural graphics & IMGUI toolkit
+platforms: mingw32
 ---

 ## `local player = require'cplayer'`

 CPlayer is a procedural graphics player with an IMGUI toolkit.
 It can be used for anything from quick demos, prototyping graphics apps, to full-fledged apps and games.

 ## Features

-  * single rendering event receiving a cairo context to draw the frame with
+  * single rendering event receiving a cairo context to draw the frame on
   * simplified access to keyboard and mouse state
   * a bunch of very easy to use immediate mode GUI widgets for making interactive demos
   * user-selectable color themes